7-Day Turkey Tour Packages

 Return to Istanbul

-What people love about 7 day Turkey tours
+What people love about 7-day Turkey tours

 - Turkey Classics Tour

-- Absolutely Turkey (Small Group)
+- Absolutely Turkey (Small group tour)

 Overall great.
 We learnt so much about the country.
 Really happy the way the tour was Our guide Sukru with his unlimited much knowledge, there wasn’t any question he couldn’t answer.
 Our hotels were all good and we liked a lot the one in Pamukkale.
 In addition, I would also like to mention that our driver was an excellent driver who made sure that we got to our destination safely.
 He kept the bus clean and orderly at all times which made the bus rides very pleasant.
 Cons : Some days were long in the bus as Turkey is a big country.
 They stop every 2 hours.
 There is wifi in the bus.
 Good for kids.
 We wish to be informed about the cave hotel upgrade in Cappadocia.
 It would be great to experience it.
 Well as I said earlier, it is a well-organized and high quality tour + very good price .
 We recommend.